rsalmei/alive-progress/README.md

             bar()
 ```

 That's it!
-Then you could use it in ipython or your preferred _REPL_!
+Then you could use it in ipython (or your preferred _REPL_)!
 Just call the function to instantiate the generator and `next()` with it.
-The progress bar will run as usual, but as soon as an inconsistency is found, the bar pauses itself and you get the prompt back!
+The progress bar will run as usual, but as soon as an inconsistency is found, the bar pauses itself and you get the prompt back! 😃

 ```text
 In [11]: gen = reconcile_transactions()